Tuesday's prep highlights: Monticello boys' golf claims IPC golf title

 Cerro Gordo/Bement 2, Heritage 1.
 The Broncos (6-7-1) outran the Hawks (6-8-1) in a wild match, eking out a 25-22, 13-25, 28-26 road triumph in LPC competition.
 Skye Tieman led CB/G with 31 digs and Ali Walker amassed nine kills, while Heritage was paced by 31 assists from Mary Roland and 31 digs from Destanee Morgan.

 Cissna Park 2, Westville 0.
-The Timberwolves (14-1) continued a strong start by downing Vermilion Valley Conference foe Westville (13-5) in a 25-14, 25-21 home decision.
+The Timberwolves (14-1) continued a strong run by downing VVC foe Westville (13-5) in a 25-14, 25-21 home decision.
 Brooklyn Stadeli led the way with nine kills and Addison Lucht ended up with seven points, while Mikayla Knake set up 28 assists and Morgan Sinn collected 11 digs.
 Ella Miller paced the Tigers’ attack with seven digs.

 Champaign Central 2, Peoria Notre Dame 0.
 Champaign Central (9-7) went to Peoria and returned with a Big 12 Conference win, dispatching the Irish on the strength of eight kills from Meg Rossow and 21 assists from Olivia Gustafsson.